pjlast/fsocaml/README.md

 ```

 This will start the server with reloading enabled.
 Whenever you change a source file, the project will be recompiled and executed.

+## About

+This project is heavily inspired by Elixir Phoenix/Ruby on Rails.
+It also follows the same Model View Controller (MVC) setup and the "convention over configuration" mindset.
+The idea is that adding features to your project should be a no-brainer.
+Database access functions go into `lib/models`, HTML rendering goes into `lib/views`, routing goes into `lib/router.ml`, the handling of routes goes into `lib/controllers`.

+Hopefully this eliminates the decision fatigue around the trivial stuff, and lets you focus on simply building what you want to build.